 Welcome to all Bisexual, Transgender, Lesbian, Non-Binary, Queer, Questioning, Gay, Intersex, ACE, HIV+, and community adjacent folks!
 You will find warm hospitality and full inclusion here at St. Mary’s.

 Interested in marriage?
 Visit this page.

 Interested in baptism?
 Visit this page.

-The entire Episcopal Church (which is the U.S. church plus 14 other countries) is not of one mind about full inclusion, so depending on where you are you will find different Episcopal communities with differing positions on marriage equality and the ordination of GLBT people.
-That’s part of what it means to be Anglican – we don’t have to agree on everything and yet we can come together to worship and to receive the Body and Blood of Christ.
+The entire Episcopal Church (which is located in the U.S. and 14 other countries) is not of one mind about full inclusion, so depending on where you are you will find different Episcopal communities with differing positions on marriage equality and the ordination of LGBTQ+ people.
+That’s part of what it means to be Anglican – we don’t have to agree on everything and yet we can come together in common prayer.

 We believe all people are welcome at God’s table.